 Additional steps: New Courses are reviewed by the COCOI Chair and two COCOI members.
 Interprofessional Education (IPE) courses are reviewed by a designated IPE reviewer.

 Per Standing Order of the Regents 105.2. b "No change in the curriculum of a college or professional school shall be made by the Academic Senate until such change shall have been submitted to the formal consideration of the faculty concerned."
 The process established for curriculum review in the schools includes review by the course Department Chair, School Curriculum Committee (or equivalent) and the School Dean.

 Course review by the Academic Senate Committee on Courses of Instruction

-Following review and approval by the Office of the Registrar, Department Chair, Curriculum Committee, Interprofessional Education (if applicable) and School Dean, COI will review your proposed course action on behalf of the Academic Senate.
-Review by COI will commence prior to the course catalog update deadline to allow time for revisions.
-After a course form is approved by COI the course form preparer will receive email notification.
+Following review and approval by the Office of the Registrar, Department Chair, Curriculum Committee, Interprofessional Education (if applicable) and School Dean, COCOI will review your proposed course action on behalf of the Academic Senate.
+Review by COCOI will commence prior to the course catalog update deadline to allow time for revisions.
+After a course form is approved by COCOI the course form preparer will receive email notification.

 Course actions are published to (or removed from) Schedule of Classes and the online Course Catalog every quarter starting on the date listed in the chart "Course Catalog Update" column.

 Why does the proposed course action require this review?